Houston, Texas, Dental School Options

 Students in the Houston area who are interested in pursuing a career in the dental field have a few options, both in school and type of program.
 This article looks at three schools, all less than a half-hour from downtown, that cover many aspects of dental studies at all levels.
 It also includes a table that allows prospective students to easily compare the schools in several important areas, such as cost and size.

 - Just six miles from downtown, Houston Community College is a 2-year school with several campuses in the area.
-Its Coleman College for Health Sciences offers certificate and associate's degree programs to aspiring dental assistants and hygienists.
+Its Health Science Center for Excellence offers certificate and associate's degree programs to aspiring dental assistants and hygienists.

 - Lone Star College System also offers certificate and associate's degree programs for dental assistants and hygienists at its nearby Kingwood Campus, about 23 miles from Houston's center.